necrojan/sample-booking/README.md

 ### Installation

 This is being run in Laravel valet for easy installation.
+This is only a basic app and it's only used for testing purposes.

 ```

 git clone https://github.com/necrojan/sample-booking